M66B/NetGuard/FAQ.md

 If you enter just one DNS server address, it will be used in addition to the default DNS server addresses.

 <a name="faq64"></a>
-**(64) Can you add DNS over TLS?**
+**(64) Can you add DNS over TLS/HTTP?**

-If you mean to intercept [DNS over TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) requests to resolve domain names, this is not possible because DNS over TLS traffic is encrypted, which is the whole point of DNS over TLS.
+If you mean to intercept [DNS over HTTP](https://en.wikipedia.org/wiki/DNS_over_HTTPS) (DoH) or [DNS over TLS](https://en.wikipedia.org/wiki/DNS_over_TLS) (DoT) requests to resolve domain names, this is not possible because DoH/DoT traffic is encrypted, which is the whole point of DoH/DoT.

-If you mean to translate plain DNS to DNS over TLS, Android 9 Pie and later already support DNS over TLS out of the box, so it isn't worth the significant effort to add this.
+Please [see here](https://github.com/Ch4t4r/Nebulo/blob/master/docs/NONVPNMODE.md) about how you can use DoH/DoT with NetGuard anyway.

 <br />